 💃 Demo time

 Take the demos for a spin!
-Start with the automated demo to see how OSM interacts with applications, applies policies, and the like.
-Then move on to the manual demo which will walk you through applying SMI policies yourself and help you dig into how OSM works so as to understand the different traffic policy modes.
+Start with the getting started demo to see how OSM interacts with applications, applies policies, and the like.
+It will walk you through applying SMI policies yourself and help you dig into how OSM works so as to understand the different traffic policy modes.
+Next, check out some other demos to get familiar with OSM’s features.

 🕵️♀️ Code as source of truth